-The Company complies with the provisions of the 3rd Revised Edition of the Corporate Governance Code of the CSE, except for the Board Balance Principle as further explained in the Corporate Governance Report.
+The Company complies with the provisions of the 4th Revised Edition of the Corporate Governance Code of the CSE, except for the Board Balance Principle and the Provision B.1.2 regarding the independence criteria of the members of the Remunerations Committee, which are not met as further explained in the Corporate Governance Report.

-The Corporate Governance Report of the Company for 2013 is available on the website of the Company (www.vassiliko.com).
+The Corporate Governance Report of the Company for 2014 is available on the website of the Company (www.vassiliko.com).